 - promote confidence in publicly funded education through communications about the goals and achievements of the board

 The board of trustees is responsible for setting the overall direction for the school system through a multi-year strategic planning process that is reviewed annually.
 The board of trustees also provides direction through its policy processes.
 These include planning, developing, implementing and evaluating policy.
 The annual budget also reflects the approved directions of the elected board in the way resources are allocated to schools and programs.

 Through the director of education, the board of trustees holds the system accountable for achieving the results established through its planning process.
 The elected board reports to the public and the province about system and school performance.

-The First Nation trustee shares these responsibilities and contributes to the decision-making of the board, ensures the interests of Indigenous students are recognized.
+The First Nation trustee, while sharing these responsibilities and contributions to the decision-making of the board, ensures the interests of Indigenous students are recognized.

 The First Nation trustee contributes to: